Skip to content

 The Coach brings AI expertise on tap, not on throne.
 The capability stays in your organisation.
 Accelerated, not imported.

-H³ is agnostic to which tools or practices you adopt.
-It is the rhythm for how adoption conversations happen and stick.
+Agnostic to which tools or practices you adopt.
+No 18-month roadmap, no centre of excellence, no platform rollout.
+H³ is the rhythm in which adoption decisions happen and stick.

 • Not volunteer-dependent.

-Promoters are self-selected, but the Sponsor commits air cover in the room.
-Owners get unblocked, not abandoned.
+Named owners self-select in the room, then the Sponsor commits air cover live.
+They get unblocked, not abandoned.

 Frequently asked